StockNews.com Upgrades Brightcove (NASDAQ:BCOV) to Buy

-StockNews.com upgraded shares of Brightcove (NASDAQ:BCOV – Free Report) from a hold rating to a buy rating in a research report sent to investors on Tuesday morning.
+StockNews.com upgraded shares of Brightcove (NASDAQ:BCOV – Free Report) from a hold rating to a buy rating in a research note released on Tuesday morning.

 Brightcove Stock Performance

-A number of hedge funds and other institutional investors have recently made changes to their positions in BCOV.
-Trigran Investments Inc. lifted its holdings in Brightcove by 0.9% during the second quarter.
-Trigran Investments Inc. now owns 7,029,384 shares of the software maker’s stock valued at $28,188,000 after purchasing an additional 62,740 shares during the last quarter.
-Lynrock Lake LP lifted its holdings in shares of Brightcove by 28.7% in the fourth quarter.
-Lynrock Lake LP now owns 3,146,959 shares of the software maker’s stock worth $16,459,000 after buying an additional 701,509 shares in the last quarter.
-BlackRock Inc. boosted its position in shares of Brightcove by 13.9% in the second quarter.
-BlackRock Inc. now owns 3,079,211 shares of the software maker’s stock valued at $12,348,000 after acquiring an additional 376,943 shares during the period.
-Vanguard Group Inc. boosted its position in shares of Brightcove by 8.4% in the fourth quarter.
-Vanguard Group Inc. now owns 3,037,307 shares of the software maker’s stock valued at $7,867,000 after acquiring an additional 234,892 shares during the period.
-Finally, Federated Hermes Inc. boosted its position in shares of Brightcove by 162.0% in the first quarter.
-Federated Hermes Inc. now owns 2,205,445 shares of the software maker’s stock valued at $17,202,000 after acquiring an additional 1,363,779 shares during the period.
-85.68% of the stock is owned by hedge funds and other institutional investors.
+Several hedge funds have recently modified their holdings of the stock.
+GSA Capital Partners LLP increased its stake in shares of Brightcove by 679.8% in the 4th quarter.
+GSA Capital Partners LLP now owns 89,714 shares of the software maker’s stock valued at $232,000 after acquiring an additional 78,209 shares in the last quarter.
+Barclays PLC increased its stake in shares of Brightcove by 150.2% in the 4th quarter.
+Barclays PLC now owns 143,599 shares of the software maker’s stock valued at $371,000 after acquiring an additional 86,209 shares in the last quarter.
+Vanguard Group Inc. increased its stake in shares of Brightcove by 8.4% in the 4th quarter.
+Vanguard Group Inc. now owns 3,037,307 shares of the software maker’s stock valued at $7,867,000 after acquiring an additional 234,892 shares in the last quarter.
+Prelude Capital Management LLC bought a new stake in shares of Brightcove in the 4th quarter valued at $85,000.
+Finally, Bridgeway Capital Management LLC increased its stake in shares of Brightcove by 10.7% in the 4th quarter.
+Bridgeway Capital Management LLC now owns 196,800 shares of the software maker’s stock valued at $510,000 after acquiring an additional 19,000 shares in the last quarter.
+Institutional investors own 85.68% of the company’s stock.

 Brightcove Inc provides cloud-based streaming services.
 Its flagship product includes Video Cloud, an online video streaming platform that enables its customers to distribute high-quality video to internet-connected devices.
 The company also offers Brightcove Live, a solution for live streaming; Brightcove Beacon, an application that enables companies to launch over-the-top video experiences of multiple monetization models; Brightcove Player, a cloud-based technology for creating and managing video experiences; Zencoder, a cloud-based video encoding technology; and Brightcove Audience Insights, a business intelligence platform that provides actionable intelligence on viewers and subscribers.